PalladioSimulator/Palladio-Core-PCM/README.md

 ## Documentation
 For comprehensive documentation, please visit our [wiki page](https://sdqweb.ipd.kit.edu/wiki/Palladio_Component_Model).

+## Development Information
+We generate source code based on the metamodel during the build process and do not add generated artifacts to the repository.
+To generate the code, you have to either run the Maven build or the generation workflow (`generate.mwe2`).

 ## Support
 For support
 * visit our [issue tracking system](https://palladio-simulator.com/jira)